dinhvanducdavid/Delivery/README.md

 - Check the output log for specific error messages
 - Verify that Firefox's download settings haven't been manually changed

-**PDF conversion not working**
-- Install LibreOffice: `sudo apt-get install libreoffice` (Linux) or download from libreoffice.org
-- Ensure the `libreoffice` command is in your system's PATH
-- If conversion fails, the original `.doc` file will be moved instead

 **GUI doesn't open (Linux)**
 - Install tkinter: `sudo apt-get install python3-tk`